outlaws42/home/README.md

 # Home API

 I previously wrote the weather kiosk using a raspberry pi with a display to display weather information.
 This has a bit of a different purpose.
-This will take information from a weather API (Currently OWM) and gleen what information I want.
+This will take information from a weather API (Currently OWM) and glean what information I want.
 It will then present this information through an API for the local network to consume.
 For me the main display is going to be similar display with a 5" or 6" screen that will set on a desk.